 - Take care of yourself.
 Seek out the support of others in dealing with your own feelings about your friend’s experience.

 YWCA Metropolitan Chicago South Suburban Center

 320 West 202nd Street Chicago Heights, IL 60411

-Know that most university staff and faculty must report incidents of relationship violence and sexual assault to the Title IX Officer.
+Know that most university staff and faculty must report incidents of relationship violence and sexual assault to the Title IX Coordinator.
 GSU mental health counselors and YWCA staff are not required to report.
 The university is required to follow up on all incidents of relationship violence and sexual assault and may investigate to support its’ efforts to provide a safe and non-discriminatory environment for all students.
-The survivor determines his/her level of participation in this process.
+The survivor determines their level of participation in this process.